Home โ€บ Destinations โ€บ Europe

 The Balkan countries are in southeastern Europe (the Balkan Peninsula).
 They include Croatia, Montenegro, Slovenia, Albania, Bosnia and Herzegovina, Bulgaria, Kosovo, North Macedonia, Romania and Serbia.
 They are surrounded by the Adriatic Sea, the Ionian Sea, the Aegean Sea, and the Black Sea.

-But enough now; let’s see what smells so good in Balkan cuisine and get those tastebuds excited.
+But enough now; let’s see what smells so good in Balkan cuisine and get those taste buds excited.

 Burek: A Balkan Staple

-Burek.
-Image from Canva
+Crispy, tasty Burek.
+Image by -lvinst- from Getty Images via Canva

 You didn’t prepare anything for lunch?
 Buy burek.
 You want comforting food?
 Buy burek.
 Nothing in your life is going well?
 Buy burek.
 Here in the Balkans, we love burek.